How to Organize a Statewide Sanctuary Community

 In reporting on progress to media and others, do NOT provide the names of individuals who have endorsed the statement.
 Rather, say (for example) “we now have [thousands] of endorsements from people who live in [number] cities and towns” (and list the cities and towns).

-Keep us updated via email (we.are.sanctuary.communities@protonmail.com) on the number of endorsers and cities/towns so we can post your progress on the national Sanctuary Communities website, along with the progress in other states (and check out our Resources section for helpful information).
+Please keep us updated via email (we.are.sanctuary.communities@protonmail.com) on the number of endorsers and cities/towns so we can post your progress on the national Sanctuary Communities website, along with the progress in other states (and check out our Resources section for helpful information).
 Of course, we are available by email to answer questions or to arrange to speak with you (or your group) by phone.